-in this all-but conflict 100 years ago.
-The Reserve Forces Day Council is keen to support this initiative and at the same time recognise a War fought in the main by Reservists.
+A suitable medallion has been struck to allow descendants and supporters to honour those who served in this all-but forgotten conflict 100 years ago.
+The Reserve Forces Day Council recognises it was a War fought in the main by Reservists.
 Permanent forces were small in number with only a Permanent Force Artillery unit and a number of staff officers and soldiers serving in the war.

 The Reserve Forces Day Council’s objective is to "Raise the profile of the Reserve Forces and to thank serving and former members for their service, and their families and employers for their essential support."